DDF95/O-Fantasma-bot/README.md

 4. Put the generated session file in the same directory of `ofantasma.py`.

-5. In `config.ini` put your bot token and your Instagram username.
+5. In `config.ini` put your bot token, your Instagram username, the admin user IDs and the Transmission parameters.

 7. You are ready to go!
 Start the bot using: